 Graves was born in Indianapolis IN, graduating from Broad Ripple HS in 1952 and getting a Bachelors in Architecture in 1958 from the University of Cincinnati and a master's degree in architecture from Harvard University in 1959.
 He worked for a year for furniture designer George Nelson where he was exposed to the work of fellow designers Charles and Ray Eames and Alexander Girard.
 In 1960 Graves won the American Academy Rome Prize and spent the next two years in Italy.
 Graves began his career in 1962 as a professor of architecture at Princeton University, where he taught for nearly four decades, and established his own architectural firm in 1964 at Princeton, New Jersey.
 Graves work around the world was most noted for Postmodernist design, including he noted Portland Building in Oregon, the Swan and Dolphin Hotels in Orlando, and the Humana Building in Kentucky.
 Following his own partial paralysis in 2003, Graves became an internationally recognized advocate of health care design.

 Graves' work shifted from Modernism to post-Modernism and product design.
-After he designed a $25,0000 sterling silver tea service for Alessi in 1982, he was no longer known solely as an architect.
-Alessi commissioned Graves to design a moderate-priced kettle, the Alessi 9093, which featured a red, bird-shaped whistle at the end of the spout.
-It was the company's top-selling product for fifteen years.
-Graves became best known to the public through over 2,000 consumer product designs for companies ranging from Alessi to Target and J. C. Penney.
+After he designed a $25,000 sterling silver tea service and a moderate-priced kettle for Alessi, that kettle became the company's top-selling product for fifteen years.
+Graves became best known to the public through over 2,000 consumer product designs for companies ranging from Alessi to Target and JC Penney.
 He was married twice and had two sons and a daughter.
 Bio adapted from Wikipedia.
 Research by Catherine Westergaard Cramer.

 1969 - The Paul Benacerraf House Addition, 120 Broadmead, Princeton NJ.
 Commissioned 1968.
 Graves designed the addition as a freestanding pavilion in the garden.
 In 2019, after years of deterioration and even partial demolition, the house was restored by Graves' firm.